flet-dev/website/blog/2025-10-01-introducing-declarative-ui-in-flet.md

 ft.run(lambda page: page.render(App))
 ```

-Here, `AppState` is observable state and whenever its `counter` property updated `App` component is re-rendered.
+Here, `AppState` is observable state, and whenever its `counter` property updates, the `App` component re-renders.

-Compared to a pure React observable makes your life easier as it allows to use mutable state while React assumes immutable state which should be entirily changed to cause re-render.
+Compared to a pure React model, an observable makes life easier by allowing mutable state, while React assumes immutable state that must be replaced entirely to trigger a re-render.

-Also, to increase performance, multiple updates to Observable properties are coalesced, causing a fewer UI updates when control is yielded to a UI loop.
+For better performance, multiple updates to observable properties are coalesced, resulting in fewer UI updates when control returns to the UI loop.

 ## Examples